rgwch/Lucinda/lucinda-server/readme.md

     fs_basedir = /some/path

 ### The directory where the index should be kept.

+    fs_indexdir = /some/path

 Make sure to backup this directory regularly

-    fs_indexdir = /some/path

 ### One or more directories to watch

-    watchdirs = &lt;comma separated list of directories&gt;
+    watchdirs = /some/path,/possibly/another/path,/and/so/on

 Lucinda watches these directories for added, changed or removed files.
 If a file is added, Lucinda will index it, but won't move it somewhere.
 If a file is deleted, its entry in the indes will also be deleted.
 If a file is changed, the index will be updated.

 ### Path to an ocr executable